namitharayasam/ARVR-LabVerse/README.md

 # LabVerse - Cave Labs at PES University RR Campus

-**LabVerse** is an immersive virtual reality experience that brings the Cave Labs of PES University RR Campus to life.
+**LabVerse** is an immersive virtual reality experience that brings the Cave Labs (Centre for Augmented and Virtual Environemnts) of PES University, RR Campus to life.
 Using cutting-edge technologies like WebXR and Three.js, LabVerse provides a detailed exploration of the environment.

 ---